 Description of the Stipulation

-The Signatories agreed that Fremont should be allowed to implement the retail water utility rates contained in Section 1.0 of the agreed proposed tariff included in Attachment A to the Stipulation effective the first day of the month following issuance of this Order.
+The signatories agreed that Fremont should be allowed to implement the retail water utility rates contained in Section 1.0 of the agreed proposed tariff included in Attachment A to the stipulation effective the first day of the month following issuance of this Order.

-The Signatories agreed that Fremont should be allowed to implement the other tariff provisions included in the agreed proposed tariff in Attachment A to the Stipulation.
+The signatories agreed that Fremont should be allowed to implement the other tariff provisions included in the agreed proposed tariff in Attachment A to the stipulation.

-The Signatories agreed that the proposed tariff included with the Stipulation as Attachment A should govern water utility rates, terms, treatments, and conditions for Fremont’s water system and service area specified in the tariff.
+The signatories agreed that the proposed tariff included with the stipulation as Attachment A should govern water utility rates, terms, treatments, and conditions for Fremont’s water system and service area specified in the tariff.

-The Signatories agreed that Fremont shall not recover or collect any rate case expenses incurred in connection with the application or this proceeding.
+The signatories agreed that Fremont shall not recover or collect any rate-case expenses incurred in connection with the application or this proceeding.

-The Signatories agreed that Fremont shall not be required to issue refunds or credits for the difference between its requested rates in effect between January 31, 2015, and the first day of the month following issuance of this Order and the rate schedule included in the Commission-issued tariff attached hereto.
+The signatories agreed that Fremont shall not be required to issue refunds or credits for the difference between its requested rates in effect between January 31, 2015, and the first day of the month following issuance of this Order and the rate schedule included in the Commission-issued tariff attached hereto.
 Fremont should be allowed to keep all revenue collected under the rate schedule in effect for that time period.

 Consistency of the Stipulation with the Texas Water Code and Commission Requirements

-Considered in light of Fremont’s application, responses to discovery requests, and information exchanged through confidential privileged settlement negotiations, the Stipulation is the result of compromise from each party, and these efforts, as well as the overall result of the Stipulation, support the reasonableness and benefits of the terms of the Stipulation.
+Considered in light of Fremont’s application, responses to discovery requests, and information exchanged through confidential privileged settlement negotiations, the stipulation is the result of compromise from each party, and these efforts, as well as the overall result of the stipulation, support the reasonableness and benefits of the terms of the stipulation.

-The rates, terms, and conditions of the tariff resulting from the Stipulation are just and reasonable when the benefits of avoiding an expensive contested case hearing are considered.
+The rates, terms, and conditions of the tariff resulting from the stipulation are just and reasonable when the benefits of avoiding an expensive contested case hearing are considered.

 Conclusions of Law

-Fremont is a public utility as defined in Tex.
-Water Code Ann. § 13.002(23) (West 2008 and Supp.
+Fremont is a public utility as defined in Texas Water Code Annotated § 13.002(23) (West 2008 and Supp.
 2015) (TWC).

 Prior to September 1, 2014, the TCEQ had jurisdiction to consider Fremont’s application for a rate increase pursuant to TWC §§ 13.181 and 13.187.

-Pursuant to revised Tex.
-Water Code Ann., Chapter 13, effective September 1, 2014, jurisdiction over water utility ratemaking now vests in the Commission.
+Pursuant to revised Texas Water Code Annotated, chapter 13, effective September 1, 2014, jurisdiction over water utility ratemaking now vests in the Commission.

-The Commission has jurisdiction to consider Fremont’s application for a rate increase and conduct both formal and informal ratemaking hearings pursuant to TWC §§ 13.041, 13.181, and 13.187 using procedures set forth in 30 Tex.
-Admin.
-Code, Chapter 291 before September 1, 2014, now adopted by the Commission as 16 Tex.
-Admin.
-Code, Chapter 24, Subchapter B (TAC).
+The Commission has jurisdiction to consider Fremont’s application for a rate increase and conduct both formal and informal ratemaking hearings pursuant to TWC §§ 13.041, 13.181, and 13.187 using procedures set forth in 30 Texas Administrative Code, chapter 291 before September 1, 2014, now adopted by the Commission as 16 Texas Administrative Code, chapter 24, subchapter B (TAC).

-This docket was processed in accordance with the requirements of the TWC, Administrative Procedure Act, Tex.
-Gov’t Code Ann. §§ 2001.001-.902 (West 2008 & Supp.
+This docket was processed in accordance with the requirements of the TWC, Administrative Procedure Act, Texas Government Code Annotated §§ 2001.001-.902 (West 2008 & Supp.
 2015) (APA), and Commission rules.

 Proper notice of the application was given by Fremont as required by TWC § 13.187; 30 TAC §§ 291.22 and 291.28; 16 TAC §§ 24.22 and 24.28; and APA §§ 2001.051 and 2001.052.